chile / chilᐧe / ’Chilē / noun:

-There are hundreds of varieties of fresh chili peppers.
-Then add in that dried chili peppers have a different name than their fresh counterparts and it can get confusing muy rapido.
+There are hundreds of varieties of fresh chile peppers.
+Then add in that dried chile peppers have a different name than their fresh counterparts and it can get confusing muy rapido.

 Luckily it only takes about 10 minutes to get acquainted with the heavy hitters that have the most potential for being your new best friend.

-Capsaicin is the active ingredient in chili peppers that produces a burning sensation.
+Capsaicin is the active ingredient in chile peppers that produces a burning sensation.
 It’s what makes them taste ‘hot’.